magbenji/summary/index.md

 These differences in predictions are expected given the differences in the model paramters - at this point it is unclear which model is the most realistic.
 More testing will result in more accurate predictions in how many people will be impacted by Covid-19.

 *Assumptions of models constent*

-Model A: *brief summary*
+Italy infection rate
+# (1) When do infections peak?
+# (2) What are the total counts of infections at the peak?
+# (3) What proportion of population is infected?

+Infections peak August 16th, at 239,000 (47 initial infections)
+Infections peak July 22, at about the same total cases (47 * 5 initial infections) Infections peak July 10, at about the same total cases (47 * 10 initial infections) Model A: *brief summary*

 Model B: *brief summary*